-18 Cultural Resources as Social Capital/Social Infrastructure
+Cultural Resources as Social Capital/Social Infrastructure

-For years the term "social capital" has been talked and written about by designers, urban policy 19 20 theorists, and marketers in books, research, and blog posts.
-Released in 2020, the WMSP's Main Street's Impact in Washington State 2011-2019 maintains that "Main Streets foster interpersonal connections 21 and social contact in their communities."
-One way to think of social capital is being the value (can be 22 positive or negative and tangible or intangible) of human interactions in the community.
-There are 23 infinite examples but just a few include an exchange of books amongst neighbors, sharing experiences 24 while waiting for a bus, or "trivia nights" at a brewpub.
-While social capital accumulates anywhere, the 25 WMSP report makes a good case that historic places make for dynamic destinations for abundant and 26 27 lively social capital transactions.
+For years the term "social capital" has been talked and written about by designers, urban policy theorists, and marketers, in books, research, and blog posts.
+Released in 2020, the WMSP's Main Street's Impact in Washington State 2011-2019 states that "Main Streets foster interpersonal connections and social contact in their communities."
+One way to think of social capital is being the value of human interactions in the community, whether positive or negative, tangible or intangible.
+There are numerous examples, but just a few include an exchange of books amongst neighbors, sharing experiences while waiting for a bus, or "trivia nights" at a brewpub.
+While social capital accumulates anywhere, the WMSP report makes a good case that historic places make for dynamic destinations for abundant and lively social capital transactions.

-29 Whether it is referred to as social capital, social infrastructure, sense of place, or "place-making," people of all walks-of-life are attracted to places of cultural and historical interest.
-Whether it is downtown or 30 neighborhood commercial districts; marketplaces; entertainment venues; sports venues; civic gathering 31 spaces; and others, these places hold an attraction for people to gather and communicate, recreate, 32 conduct business, and otherwise engage in community life.
-Building upon the premises of noted urban 33 theorist Jane Jacobs, the National Trust for Historic Preservation Green Lab in it's study Older, Smaller, 34 Better: Measuring how the character of buildings and blocks influences urban vitality, concluded that: 35 36 "...established neighborhoods with a mix of older, smaller buildings perform better than districts with larger, newer structures when tested against a range of economic, social, and environmental outcome 37 measures."
-Moreover, as mentioned earlier in the discussion on Growth Management, The William D. 38 Ruckelshaus Center in it's report A Road Map to Washington's Future, the authors identify key principles 39 to be used by "...decision-makers at all levels to help guide the direction and implementation of new 40 actions, and future planning and policy-making efforts."
-First in its list of the principles, the Center 41 42 states:
+Whether it is referred to as social capital, social infrastructure, sense of place, or "place-making," people of all walks of life are attracted to places of cultural and historical interest.
+Whether it is downtown or neighborhood commercial districts, marketplaces, entertainment venues, sports venues, civic gathering spaces, or others, these places hold an attraction for people to gather and communicate, recreate, conduct business, and otherwise engage in community life.
+Building upon the premises of noted urban theorist Jane Jacobs, the National Trust for Historic Preservation Green Lab in its study Older, Smaller, Better: Measuring how the character of buildings and blocks influences urban vitality, concluded that: "...established neighborhoods with a mix of older, smaller buildings perform better than districts with larger, newer structures when tested against a range of economic, social, and environmental outcome measures."
+Moreover, as mentioned earlier in the discussion on Growth Management, The William D. Ruckelshaus Center, in its report A Road Map to Washington's Future, the authors identify key principles to be used by "...decision-makers at all levels to help guide the direction and implementation of new actions, and future planning and policy-making efforts."
+First in its list of the principles, the Center states: